 7. Your Privacy Rights with Respect to Your PII.
 U.S. and U.K. residents have the following rights with respect to their PII that we collect and store:

 - to ask your healthcare provider to direct Current Health to delete the PII;

 - to have your healthcare provider limit the ways Current Health uses your PII;

 - to restrict Current Health’s use of your PII for marketing or survey purposes;

 - to request through your healthcare provider that Current Health furnish you with a copy of your stored PII; and

 - to submit a complaint with your data protection authority regarding your healthcare provider’s and/or Current Health’s collection, use, or storage of your PII.

 You may contact Current Health using the methods outlined in the How to Contact Us section at the end of this Statement, and we will work with you to address this issue.
 U.K. residents may submit a complaint regarding your service provider’s and/or Current Health’s collection, processing, using, or storing your PII as noted in that section.

-8. How to Contact Us.
-If you have any privacy questions or complaints, or to exercise any of your privacy rights including, without limitation, modifying or withdrawing your consent to Current Health collecting, processing, using, or storing your PII as outlined in this Privacy Statement, please contact us:
+8. How to Contact Us: If you have any privacy questions of complaints, or to exercies any of your privacy rights including, without limitation, modifying or withdrawing your consent to Current Health collecting, processing, using, or storing your PII as outlined in this Privacy Statement, please contact us: